harsh-codess/searchBOT-AI/README.md

 A Streamlit-based chatbot that can search the web using multiple sources including Arxiv, Wikipedia, and DuckDuckGo.
 Built with LangChain and powered by Groq's Llama3 model.

+> ⚠️ **Important Limitation**: This chatbot may show errors or provide inaccurate information when asked about events that occurred after 2020, as the underlying model has knowledge cutoffs.
+For the most recent information, please verify with current sources.

 ## 🚀 **Live Demo**

 ### 🌐 **Try it Now - No Setup Required!**